hngu/leetcode/README.md

 Tips:
 - How to check if a number is a decimal?
 Do n % 1 == 0.
 That will tell you if it divides evenly by 1 without any remainders.
+- With character mappings you need a `s -> t` char mapping AND a `t -> s` char mapping to ensure they map uniquely.